Disney spends £1.1billion to make a "universe" in 'Fortnite'

-The official announcement on the Epic Games website states that the two companies will also be working together on a “persistent and social” game which will allow users to interact with various different Disney franchises, and that this new game is planned to be able to interoperate with Fortnite, though it’s currently unclear how this will work.
+The official announcement on the Epic Games website states that the two companies will also be working together on a “persistent and social” game which will allow users to interact with various different Disney franchises.
+This new game is planned to be able to interoperate with Fortnite and will be made in Unreal Engine.

 “In addition to being a world-class games experience, the new persistent universe will offer a multitude of opportunities for consumers to play, watch, shop and engage with content, characters and stories from Disney, Pixar, Marvel, Star Wars, Avatar and more.
 Players, gamers and fans will be able to create their own stories and experiences, express their fandom in a distinctly Disney way, and share content with each other,” the blog post explained.